Nexmo/nexmo-developer/_tutorials/voice-alerts.md

 ⚓ Conclusion
 ## Your Broadcast Call Application

-You now have a simple, but working, voice-alert system where you can broadcast out a text-to-speech or pre-recorded message, log which calls are answered versus sent to voicemail, and receive confirmation of receipt from users who receive the message.
+You now have a simple, but working voice-alert system where you can broadcast out a text-to-speech or pre-recorded message, log which calls are answered versus sent to voicemail, and receive confirmation of receipt from users who receive the message.

 ⚓ References
 ## Next Steps and Further Reading

 * [Using Ngrok for local development](https://developer.nexmo.com/concepts/guides/webhooks#using-ngrok-for-local-development) section from our Webhooks documentation
 * [Making an Outbound Call](/voice/voice-api/guides/outbound-calls) - code snippets for making calls in different programming languages
-* [Handling user input with DTMF](/voice/voice-api/building-blocks/handle-user-input-with-dtmf) - examples using code of various technology stacks to capture the user's button presses.
+* [Handling user input with DTMF](/voice/voice-api/building-blocks/handle-user-input-with-dtmf) - examples using the code of various technology stacks to capture the user's button presses.
 * [NCCO Reference](/voice/voice-api/ncco-reference) - the reference documentation for call control objects
 * [Voice API Reference](/api/voice) - API reference documentation